Cat Pastel

 hao de peng'you

-"good [characterizes] friend" --> i.e.: "(a) good friend"
+"good [modifies] friend" --> i.e.: "(a) good friend"

 You can even characterize this friend with the fact that you met her in Shanghai, in the sense that you became friend with her while there.
 This is a bit the equivalent of a relative clause: